Come Back To Me

 "Hit him again!"

 "Cait," Dom began hesitantly—I think he was nervous that I was gonna go off on him again—but I didn't think my emotions would even allow for that much of a release.
 "Why don't you go back to my apartment for a while?
-There's food there...better than that stuff they serve down in the cafeteria...and the hospital will call us if anything happens...or Marella will," he said, but I shook my head angrily.
+There's food there, at least better than that stuff they serve down in the cafeteria, and the hospital will call us if anything happens, or Marella will," he said, but I shook my head angrily.

 I don't know how long I sat there, wondering what was going on, but finally I smelled something—Dom's spaghetti.
 "Smells like food," I said, smiling.

-The hospital set up cots in String's room, so Saint John and I could sleep—we told Dr. Jackson that at least one of us would stay in the room with String until he woke up—and I gotta give Dr. Jackson credit—he knew from experience not to argue with either one of us.
-I think somebody put a note in each of our files...Dom's, String's and mine, that is...not to keep any of us away from anyone who was in the hospital.
+The hospital set up cots in String's room, so Saint John and I could sleep in there—we told Dr. Jackson that at least one of us would stay in the room with String until he woke up—and I gotta give Dr. Jackson credit—he knew from experience not to argue with either one of us.
+I think somebody put a note in each of our files—Dom's, String's and mine, that is—not to keep any of us away from anyone who was in the hospital.
 That's what I heard, anyway.
 Dom finally convinced me to lay down on the cot and try to sleep.
-Easier said than done, I said to myself when I lay down and closed my eyes, knowing that I wouldn't get much rest.
+Easier said than done, I thought when I lay down and closed my eyes, knowing that I wouldn't get much rest.
+I couldn't keep a vision of String's face out of my mind as I tried to fall asleep, and I felt tears in my eyes as I thought once again of spendin' the rest of my life without him.

 Surprisingly, I slept longer than I thought I would—at least, I think I did.
 When I woke up, I saw a nurse looking at the instruments above String's bed, and making a few notes on his chart—and, I realized I was alone in the room, except for String and the nurse.
 Dom, Saint John, and everyone else was gone.